ZSR3004/cell2/README.md

 Notice how we still have `t1` at the end of the trajectory file.
 The `a` just denotes its the second version.
 This will increment alphabetically, going from 'a' to 'b' and so on.
 Once you hit 'z', it'll wrap around and do 'aa'.

 Now, let's make a video of the `t1a` trajectory.
-We're not going to overlay it on the orginal video this time.
+We're not going to overlay it on the original video this time.
 We'll also use our shortcut.

 ```bash
 cf video 0 t1a --overlay